falrabadi/examples/README.md

 - Catch2
 - Travis CI (The idea of integrating this into class is heavily influenced by Mr. Robert Foreman).
 - maybe Google Test Framework (using Docker image)
-- This REPO is used for students to practice "git pull" requests

 ## Git with commit message in Commitizen convention